HISTORY OF CHAPEL HILL ARTS & CRAFTS SHOW – 2019

 Sherry Burtchett served as Chairperson until 1997.
 Lenora Cuthbert was Chairperson from 1998-2001, when Isla Case was named Administrative Chairperson.
 Lenora continued as Exhibitor Chairperson until 2013.
 In 2006, Deb Cuthbert became Exhibitor Co Chair with Lenora, and in 2013, Margie Krieger joined them, allowing Lenora to assume the role of Exhibitor Advisor in 2014.
 Ken Krieger was named Logistics Chairperson in 2013 also.
 Lori Bennett was named Exhibitor Co Chair in 2016.
 Barb Johns has assumed the Administrative Chair position since 2011.

 Our location changed through the years as we outgrew exhibitor and parking spaces.
 Moving to the Berrien County Youth Fairgrounds has provided us the opportunity to offer a larger variety of crafts, with excellent parking facilities.
 There are 285 indoor exhibitor spaces and room for over 70 exhibitors outside.
-We also maintain a lunch area, which features pie by the slice and a bake sale.
+We also maintain a lunch area and bake sale.
 Outside there are additional crafts, produce, live plants/flowers, food vendors and a vintage tractor display by members from the Michiana Two-Cylinder Club.
 Two entrances to the Fairground are utilized for better crowd and traffic control

 1979 – 1983 Fellowship Hall, Chapel Hill UMC, Sodus, MI – 50 Exhibitors Attendance in hundreds